FBI Transform in Gevrey Classes and Anosov Flows: Gevrey pseudo-differential operators

 We start by dealing with $R_1u(x)$.
 Our definition of $\tilde{\chi}$ implies that if $\Re z$ is near $D$ (in particular near $x$) then $\tilde{\chi}$ is locally constant near $z$.
-Consequently, in the definition of $R_1u(x)$, we only integrate over point $y$ such that $y$ is uniformly away from $D$ (and hence $x$).
+Consequently, in the definition of $R_1u(x)$, we only integrate over points $y$ that are uniformly away from $D$ (and hence $x$).
 Thus, the argument from the proof of Lemma \ref{lemma:loin_de_la_diagonale} applies: we may shift the contour (in $\xi$) in the integral defining $R_1u(x)$ to prove that $R_1u$ decays like $\exp(- C^{-1} h^{-1/s})$ in $\G^s$, and this does not require $\Gs$ regularity on $\tilde{u}$ nor $\tilde{\chi}$.

 We deal now with $R_0u(x)$.
 Notice that if $y \in \Gamma_\xi$ then